dhis2/dashboard-app/docs/dashboards.md

 ![](resources/images/dashboard-create-mode.png)

-In some DHIS2 Core instances it is possible to either create a regular (internal) dashboard, or to embed a dashboard from an external source.
-See [this section](#creating-and-editing-an-external-dashboard) for more information about this.
+If the system has been configured to support embedded dashboards, then you will have the option of creating a regular (internal) dashboard or embedding a dashboard from an external source.
+See [this section](#creating-and-editing-an-external-dashboard) for more information.

 ### Adding items to the dashboard